Enhanced foreground mitigation in thermal SZ Compton-$y$ maps via polarization and deprojection: Conclusions

 The PR4 CILC$[0,dT]\,(j\geq 6)$ $TQU$ $y$-map, together with corresponding half-ring splits, will be made publicly available at \url{https://doi.org/10.5281/zenodo.18876142}.\footnote{The $y$-maps with other CIB deprojection configurations can be provided upon request.}

-\acknowledgments JC acknowledges financial support from the \textit{Concepci\'on Arenal Programme} of the Universidad de Cantabria.
-The authors acknowledge support by the Spanish Ministry of Science and Innovation (MCIN) and the Agencia Estatal de Investigación (AEI) through the project grants PID2022-139223OB-C21 and PID2022-140670NA-I00.
+\acknowledgments We thank the anonymous referee for constructive comments that helped improve the quality and clarity of this paper, and Fiona McCarthy for useful discussions.
+JC acknowledges financial support from the \textit{Concepci\'on Arenal Programme} of the Universidad de Cantabria.
+The authors acknowledge support by the Spanish Ministry of Science and Innovation (MCIN) and the Agencia Estatal de Investigación (AEI) through the project grants PID2022-139223OB-C21, PID2022-140670NA-I00, and PID2025-173927NB-I00.
 This work also received support from the RadioForegroundsPlus Project HORIZONCL4-2023-SPACE-01, GA 101135036.
 We also acknowledge support from the Universidad de Cantabria and the Consejer\'ia de Educaci\'on, Formaci\'on profesional y Universidades del Gobierno de Cantabria via the "Actividad estructural para el desarrollo de la investigaci\'on del Instituto de F\'isica de Cantabria" project.
 Some of the presented results are based on observations obtained with \pl,\footnote{http://www.esa.int/Planck} an ESA science mission with instruments and contributions directly funded by ESA Member States, NASA, and Canada.
 This work made use of \texttt{Python} packages like \texttt{pymaster} \cite{2019MNRAS.484.4127A}, \texttt{astropy} \cite{2022ApJ...935..167A}, \texttt{scipy} \cite{2020SciPy-NMeth}, and \texttt{matplotlib} \cite{Hunter:2007}.
 Some of the results in this paper have been derived using the \texttt{healpy} \cite{2019JOSS....4.1298Z} and \textit{HEALPix} \cite{2005ApJ...622..759G} packages.
 We acknowledge the use of the PSM, developed by the Component Separation Working Group (WG2) of the \pl\ Collaboration.
 We acknowledge Santander Supercomputacion support group at the University of Cantabria who provided access to the supercomputer Altamira Supercomputer at the Institute of Physics of Cantabria (IFCA-CSIC), member of the Spanish Supercomputing Network, for performing simulations/analyses.